Xu-Yifei/AetherJump/README.md

 # AetherJump
-Very easy game where you try to jump to higher locations.
+Very ~work in progress~ easy game where you try to jump to higher locations.

+This project was mostly an exercise to familiarize myself with Unity 3D.
+All textures in the game are self-made.